 A number of other Early Action projects have already been completed or are underway.
 From November 2006 to February 2007, an On-time Performance Bus Case Study was conducted on the 1-California bus line.
-In this 90-day focused effort, there was 100% availability of operators and vehicles, increased street supervision, and strategic deployment of Parking Control Officers (PCOs), resulting in an increase from 81% to 88% on-time performance.
-The 29-Sunset is the focus of a Lifeline Project that began in Spring 2007, which revised the schedule to accurately reflect running time and used overtime to reduce the frequency of missed runs.
+In this 90-day focused effort, there was 100% availability of operators and vehicles, increased street supervision, and strategic deployment of Parking Control Officers (PCOs), resulting in an increase in on-time performance from 81% to 88% on-time performance.
+An On-time Performance Rail Case study began in March 2007 and will continue for 6 months.
+This case study of the J-Church, the rail system's most-unreliable Metro line, includes many of the same elements of the bus case study, but each component is being implemented incrementally to quantify each one's impact.
+In addition, traffic signal changes were made to improve the transit signal priority, and other traffic engineering measures will be taken to prevent rail blockages by parked cars.
+The 29-Sunset is the focus of a Lifeline Project starting in spring 2007, which will revise the schedule to accurately reflect running time and use overtime to reduce the frequency of missed runs.

 In Fall/Winter 2007, two additional Early Action projects will commence.
 A pilot study of multi-door boarding will be conducted to address slow transit travel time and concerns about rear door fare evasion on heavily-used SFMTA bus service.
-In this pilot, selected bus lines will become designated "Proof of Payment" (POP) lines, mimicking the proof of payment system already existing on Muni Metro surface rail services.
+In this pilot, selected buses will become designed "Proof of Payment" (POP) lines, mimicking the proof of payment system already existing on Muni Metro surface rail services.
 Cash- paying customers would continue to use the front door and pay their fare as they do now, but pass holders and riders with transfers will have the ability to board through any of the doors, subject to presentation of their pass or transfer at times of random on-board fare inspections.
 This study will monitor the effect of POP on dwell times, crowding at the front of the bus, fare evasion, operator/passenger interaction and other factors.
-Also, Geary Fast Track Projects will begin in 2008, which will include enhanced limited service with NextMuni passenger information at all Limited bus stops and improved Transit Signal Priority.
+Also, Geary BRT Fast Track Projects will begin in fall 2007, which will include enhanced limited service with NextMuni passenger information at all Limited bus stops and improved Transit Signal Priority.